A couple of weeks ago I posted this question on Facebook, “Do you charge for women’s ministry events? If so, what’s the cost?”

 Charging in advance for an event lets you know exactly how much food to purchase, how many programs to print, tables to set up, etc. We are called to be good stewards and it’s difficult to do when we have no idea how many women plan to attend.

-Unfortunately registration attempts for free events often far above the actual attendance because…
+Unfortunately, registration attempts for free events don’t usually mirror the actual attendance because…

 9. Personal Investment